-At the request of the Regional Counsel, or the Deputy Regional Counsel, the incumbent assists junior members of the staff in the performance of their duties and reviews their work product for accuracy and completeness.
+At the request of the Regional Counsel, or the Associate Regional Counsel, the incumbent assists junior members of the staff in the performance of their duties and reviews their work product for accuracy and completeness.

 The incumbent may be appointed by the Justice Department as a Special Assistant United States Attorney to represent the United States in civil actions at the trial or appellate levels from time to time.
 The incumbent is responsible for counseling various clients regarding ways to minimize the chance of litigation or the cost of litigation when appropriate to protect the interest of the United States.
-The incumbent is expected to make decisions to pursue, defend or appeal cases which may arise from activities which impact the field office or its programs.
+The incumbent is expected to provide input into decisions to pursue, defend or appeal cases which may arise from activities which impact the field office or its programs.
 The incumbent may be called upon to negotiate or participate in negotiations for settlement.

-In support of the Chief Financial Officer and the Federal Housing Commissioner, the Associate Regional Counsel prepares HUD and FHA legal letters, above multi-million dollar thresholds, to assist auditors to annually prepare HUD's consolidated financial statements and financial statements of the Federal Housing Administration.
+In support of the Chief Financial Officer and the Federal Housing Commissioner, the incumbent prepares HUD and FHA legal letters, to assist auditors to annually prepare HUD's consolidated financial statements and financial statements of the Federal Housing Administration.